-Important Required Skills
+Important Accounting Skills

-- Attentiveness: Accounting is all about the details, which is why good accountants are very attentive.
+- Attentiveness: Accounting is all about the details, which is why good accountants are attentive.
 Because accountants are responsible for financial data, they must pay close attention to every detail to avoid making any mistakes that could impact a company’s cash flow.

 - Auditing: Audit accountants perform audits on companies — internally or externally — to ensure that proper financial and accounting practices are being performed.
 It is important for accountants to have solid auditing skills to succeed in these jobs.